Freedom of Religion Act No. 453 of 6 June 2003

 Notification of establishment

-Notification for registration of a religious community is filed in writing with the National Board of Patents and Registration.
+Notification for registration of a religious community is filed in writing with the Finnish Patent and Registration Office.
 The notification must be accompanied by the charter referred to in Section 9 and the community by-laws.
 Local by-laws, if any, shall be attached to the notification.
 The notification shall contain the full names, addresses, municipalities of residence and personal identity codes of the chairperson of the Committee and of those authorised to sign for the community, as well as any restrictions to the signing rights according to Section 36 of the Associations Act.
 If the person has no Finnish personal identity code, his or her date of birth is indicated.

 The chairperson of the Executive Committee must sign the notification and assure that the information given therein is correct, that the Committee meets the requirements stated in Section 12(1) and that the persons authorised to sign for the community are legally competent.

 Notification of establishment of a local community

 Notification for registration of a local community is filed in writing with the Finnish Patent and Registration Office.
 The notification must be accompanied by the local by-laws, if any.
 The notification shall contain the full names, addresses, municipalities of residence and personal identity codes of the chairperson of the Committee of the local community and of those authorised to sign for the local community as well as any restrictions to the signing rights according to Section 36 of the Associations Act.
 If the person has no Finnish personal identity code, his or her date of birth is indicated.
 The chairperson of the community must sign the notification and give the assurance referred to in Section 18(3).